Ada-C10/array_or_hash/README.md

   <li> as a Hash of hashes </li>
  </ol>
  Take some time to consider the pros and cons of the above two options.

+2. [Optional] Take some time to understand the [linked code](./array_or_hash.rb) showing student account generator as an array of hashes and as a hash of hashes.